dhutapratama/docs/events.md

     OrderShipped::dispatchUnless($condition, $order);

 > **Note**
 > When testing, it can be helpful to assert that certain events were dispatched without actually triggering their listeners.
-Laravel's [built-in testing helpers](/docs/{{version}}/mocking#event-fake) makes it a cinch.
+Lets's [built-in testing helpers](/docs/{{version}}/mocking#event-fake) makes it a cinch.

 <a name="event-subscribers"></a>
 ## Event Subscribers